Olivia Munn Slams Fan Who Accuses Her Of Having Cellulite In The Most Epic Way Possible

 “Omg I LOVE how you didn’t Photoshop out the little cellulite on your thigh!
 Makes me feel so much better about my cellulite,” one more chimed in.

 Recently, the actress rang in her 39th birthday in style in Turks and Caicos.
-During her trip, the stunner shared a ton of photos, with many bikini-clad photos.
-As The Inquisitr shared, the bombshell showed off her killer body in a sexy green bikini that left little to the imagination — showing off her toned and tanned booty.
+During her trip, the stunner shared a ton of photos, with many of them featuring her in a bikini.
+As The Inquisitr shared, the bombshell showed off her killer body in a sexy green bikini that left little to the imagination, while also showing off her toned and tanned booty.
 On top, Munn rocked a hooded sweatshirt and wore her long, dark locks down and straight.
 She was all smiles for the snapshot and covers the majority of her face with a big pair of black shades.

 That hot shot earned her over 600-plus comments.